 Read Also: What is NACH in Banking and How it is Revolutionizing Interbank Transactions in India

-Number of White ATMs in India
+Number of White Label ATMs in India

-India1 Payments Limited 12 February 2014 12,142
+India1 Payments Limited | 12 February 2014 | 13,008 |

-As of 31 March 2023, India1 Payments holds the distinction of being the largest white-label ATM operator in India, with the deployment of 10,000 WLAs, branded as ‘India1 ATMs’.
+As of 31 July 2024, India1 Payments holds the distinction of being the largest white-label ATM operator in India, with the deployment of 8,022 WLAs, branded as ‘India1 ATMs’.
 This achievement becomes more impressive considering that a majority of these ATMs have been installed in semi-urban and rural areas.

 Hitachi Money Spot ATM is the brand associated with Hitachi Payment Services’ White Label ATM deployment in India.
 With a strong focus on deploying WLAs in Tier 3 to Tier 6 towns, the company has experienced remarkable growth in WLA deployment in recent years.
+Hitachi Money Spot and Indicash are two entities that have deployed a large number of ATMs in semi-urban and rural areas of India, with over 75% of their ATMs in these regions.

 Tata Communications Payment Solutions (TCPSL) holds the distinction of being the first company authorized by the RBI to open White Label ATMs in India.
 It launched its operations under the brand name ‘Indicash’ in June 2013 and notably inaugurated the first ATM in a Tier-5 town.